elizrgrs/elizrgrs.github.io/README.md

 For the past few years I've co-hosted Wizards.fm with my fellow mage DJ NO. Go listen to our show Saturday afternoons 4-5pm PST at [KSPC 88.7 Claremont](https://kspc.org/)!
 Now that we've graduated from spellcrafting school, it will continue to play through August before disapearing from the airwaves...

 #### Listening
-I primarily listen to music on [Tidal](https://tidal.com/).
+Besides listening to the radio and my CD collection, I listen to music on [Tidal](https://tidal.com/).
 In the past I've found great stuff on [Nina Protocol](https://www.ninaprotocol.com/), which is now in the process of being shutdown (rip).
 However, the Nina editorials are still great places to find new music and I highly reccomend checking it out.

 I also enjoy fun streaming statistics.
 Let's be friends on [Last.fm](https://www.last.fm/user/altostratus_)